Running

 Join the free 5km parkrun every Saturday morning at 9am at Dalby Forest and North Yorkshire Water Park and also The Cinder Track, Whitby.

-There's also a 2km Junior parkrun, just for kids aged from 4 to 14 at 9am at Pickering Community Park.
+There's also a 2km Junior parkrun, just for kids aged from 4 to 14 at 9am at Pickering Community Park on Sundays.
 Parents are welcome to join in too or support the event as a volunteer.

 Search for other parkruns